Job Knowledge 61

 The booster section of the welding stack serves two purposes, primarily to amplify the mechanical vibrations produced at the tip of the transducer and transfer them to the welding horn.
 Its secondary purpose is to provide a location for mounting the stack on the welding press.

 The booster expands and contracts as the transducer applies the ultrasonic energy.
-Figure 3 shows a range of ultrasonic welding boosters.

 The booster, like other elements in the welding stack, is a tuned device therefore it must resonate at a specific frequency in order to transfer the ultrasonic energy from the transducer to the welding horn.
 In order to function successfully, the booster must be either one half of a wavelength of ultrasound in the material from which it is manufactured, or multiples of this length.
 Normally, it is one half wave length.